PauGuillamon/oolog/README.md

 Add the `src/oolog.cpp` file to your project and add the `include/` folder as include directory.

 If you are going to use any of the printers provided by **oolog**, add the printers you need from `src/printers/xxx.cpp` and add the `include/printers/` folder as include directory to your project.

+Each printer can also be decorated to add functionality.

 ## Quick Start
 Once you have the library in your project, it is as easy to use it as the following code: